sciZer0/7/v/README.md

 As we can see, current decentralization isn't the one of an extremely-high level but at the same time is extremely expensive.

-The thing is that we can reach extremal decentralization and sustainability for extremely-low costs.
+The thing is that we can reach extreme decentralization and sustainability for extremely-low costs.